Skip to main content

 TCP is everywhere: websites, APIs, client panels, SSH, monitoring, Minecraft Java, parts of FiveM infrastructure, reverse proxies and many internal services exposed through public IPs.
 If an ACK flood makes TCP unreliable, the customer sees disconnections, slow panels, failed logins and intermittent service even if the origin server itself is not fully down.

-For a company selling online or acquiring customers through SEO, social media and paid outreach, availability is part of conversion.
+For a company selling online or acquiring customers through organic search, social media and paid outreach, availability is part of conversion.
 A prospect who reaches a timeout during an attack rarely understands the difference between a server problem and a network attack.
 They simply leave.

 The risk is even higher when the protection layer is too generic.
 Blocking a TCP port stops the symptom but also cuts the service.
 Passing all ACK traffic preserves functionality but may overload the edge.
 Good mitigation must sit between those extremes: precise enough to keep sessions alive, early enough to protect the fragile equipment.